ONSdigital/business-register-test-utils/README.md

 Project can be built using either `sbt` installed locally or `bin/sbt` script.
 First approach will be used in all examples presented here.

+NOTE: Scala 2.11 is used by default but project can be cross built for Scala 2.10 as well.
+For more information please read [SBT documentation](http://www.scala-sbt.org/1.0/docs/Cross-Build.html).

 ## How to build it

 To build the project please execute following command: